 Interim Pastor Brenda Hopkins served for a little more than one year.
 During this period the Search Committee was organized.
 Prayers, baptisms, funerals, and membership growth continued under her brief but effective leadership.

-Under the direction and leadership of Bishop Gardin our Church and Day Care has had many upgrades.
-With a vision for the future of Elizabeth Missionary Baptist Church, Bishop Gardin was instrumental in gaining eight additional acres of land for our future church, 2 new fifteen passenger vans, a covered shelter for the vans, and two 47 passenger buses.
-In 2001, a pre-K program for 4 year olds in the Day Care came about as a result of the tireless efforts of Bishop Gardin and Friends of EMBC.
+Under the direction and leadership of Bishop Gardin our church has had many upgrades.
+The church now have a new drainage system in place, the heating and air-condition has been upgraded to serve the capacity of the church new growth.
+Bishop Gardin has also beautifully decorated our sanctuary by his own hands and the men of the church.
+This project saved the church over $150,000.
+With a vision for the future of Elizabeth Missionary Baptist Church, Bishop Gardin was instrumental in gaining eight additional acres of land for our future church, 4 fifteen passenger vans, a covered shelter for the vans and two 47 passenger buses.
+In 2001, Bishop Gardin was instrumental in the first pre-K program for 4 year olds in the Day Care in Union County.
 This program has served as a pilot for the entire county.